Ruling keeps alive Abu-Jamal’s lawsuit over hepatitis drugs

 HARRISBURG, Pa.
-(AP) - A federal appeals court is keeping alive a lawsuit by Mumia Abu-Jamal, convicted of killing a Philadelphia police officer in 1981, over his lack of access in prison to hepatitis drugs.
+(AP) - A federal appeals court on Friday kept alive a lawsuit brought by Mumia Abu-Jamal, who was convicted in the killing a Philadelphia police officer in 1981, that alleges his rights were violated when he was denied hepatitis C drugs.

-The 3rd U.S. Circuit Court of Appeals on Friday upheld a lower-court decision that Corrections Department employees were not immune to being sued over their decisions regarding the 65-year-old Abu-Jamal.
+The 3rd U.S. Circuit Court of Appeals upheld a lower-court decision that Corrections Department employees were not immune to being sued over their decisions regarding Abu-Jamal.

-Abu-Jamal says his initial denial of treatment with two anti-virial drugs violated his constitutional right to be free from cruel and unusual punishment.
-He previously won a court order to provide the treatment.
+Abu-Jamal, 65, who is serving a life sentence in the Pennsylvania prison system, says the initial denial of treating him with two anti-hepatitis drugs violated his constitutional right to be free from cruel and unusual punishment.

+He previously won a court order that required the prison system to provide the drugs.

-A Wolf administration spokesman says the opinion is under review, and notes the decision didn’t conclude the litigation.
+A Wolf administration spokesman said the newly issued opinion was under review and noted the decision did not conclude the litigation.

-The appeals court panel says there are sufficient grounds at this point to let Abu-Jamal pursue the lawsuit.
+On Friday, the three-judge federal panel ruled there are sufficient grounds at this point to support his claim that he was denied appropriate treatment for a nonmedical reason - its high cost.

+“Our ruling here should not be read to rule out the possibility that the department defendants may, at a future stage of the litigation, be able to establish either a lack of medical consensus at relevant points as to the appropriate procedures surrounding hepatitis C treatment or that there were ‘medical reasons’ for adherence to the protocol,” wrote Judge Patty Shwartz.

 Sign up for Daily Newsletters